Masters eclipse steals spotlight from Augusta National

 “Pretty exciting,” said Austrian golfer Sepp Straka, who is making his third Masters start this week.
 “I don’t know how many people have seen an eclipse at Augusta National.”

-Those at the year's first major on Monday received all-green protective solar eclipse glasses complete with the Masters logo on each side.
-Many started putting them on around 1:50 p.m.
-ET (1750 GMT) when the partial eclipse began.
+Those at the year’s first Major received protective solar eclipse glasses complete with the Masters logo on each side.
+Many started putting them on around 1.50pm ET when the partial eclipse began.

-By 3:08 p.m.
-ET, the deepest point of the partial eclipse when the moon covered about 80% of the sun, the temperature dropped and even those at Augusta National preparing for the year's first major could not help but look up.
+By 3.08pm, the deepest point of the partial eclipse when the moon covered about 80 per cent of the sun, the temperature dropped and even golfers could not help but look up.

-"Every 10 minutes I would borrow someone's glasses and I made sure at 3:08 to look up.
-It was pretty wild," said Sahith Theegala, who finished ninth in his Masters debut last year.
+“Every 10 minutes I would borrow someone’s glasses and I made sure at 3:08 to look up.
+It was pretty wild,” said Sahith Theegala, who finished ninth in his Masters debut last season.

-This marked the first time an eclipse had an impact on Masters week since the 1940 edition won by Jimmy Demaret when at one point during the final round 90% of the sun was covered.
+This marked the first time an eclipse had an impact on Masters week since the 1940 edition won by Jimmy Demaret when at one point during the final round 90 per cent of the sun was covered.

-So rare was the partial eclipse high above Augusta National that Will Zalatoris, who finished runner-up in his 2021 Masters debut, made sure to snag a souvenir.
+So rare was the partial eclipse that Will Zalatoris, who finished runner-up in his 2021 Masters debut, made sure to snag a souvenir.

 “I found a couple of Masters eclipse glasses, which I will be keeping for absolutely the rest of my life,” he said.
 “Those will be some collectibles that will be in my office forever.”

-For those in attendance on Monday they not only got to walk the same hallowed grounds that have produced some of golf's greatest memories but also got to soak up a cosmic spectacle that some felt was a once in a lifetime opportunity.
+For those in attendance on April 8, they not only got to walk the same hallowed grounds that have produced some of golf’s greatest memories but also got to soak up a cosmic spectacle that some felt was a once-in-a-lifetime opportunity.

-"It's a double win," said St. Augustine, Florida resident Kevin Wachter, whose daughter Lily won the Girls 10-11 division of the Drive, Chip and Putt National Finals at Augusta National on Sunday.
-"We get to see some great golf and we get to see an event that doesn't happen very much.
-Win win."
-REUTERS
+“It’s a double win,” said Florida resident Kevin Wachter.
+“We get to see some great golf and we get to see an event that doesn’t happen very much.
+Win win.”

+Tiger Woods, meanwhile, was getting nearly as much attention as the eclipse as golf fans looked for signs that the five-time Masters champion could perhaps make a run at another Green Jacket.

+A sixth Masters title would seem far fetched for the injury-ravaged 48-year-old but a record 24 consecutive made cut at Augusta could be within reach.